shinojphilipjohn/Churn-Prediction/customer_churn_ml/README.md

 Business Goal
-To find the number of churned customers also understand the reasons on why they churned  and how to retain them.
+To find customers who are likely to churn and also understand the reasons on why they churned  and how to retain them.

 Churn is when a customer leaves the telecom service provided.
 Each row in the dataset gives information on the cusotomers choice of staying  with the service or if they left it.